This post may contain affiliate links. You can read the disclosure policy here.

 2. Lower Prices.
 You don’t have to pay a bagger, stocker or their rent.

 3. More than produce.
-In addition to food, farmer’s markets sell handmade soaps, eggs, baked goods, jams and jellies.
+In addition to food, farmer’s markets sell handmade soaps, eggs, baked goods, jams, and jellies.
 The list goes on really.
 I go kinda crazy at these things and can rack up a pretty good bill.
 Who knew I needed a goat’s milk, lavender, oatmeal face soap bar?
 Yeah, me either, until I got there and heard it’s siren song.
 Just keep your head together and you will be fine.

 4. Saving the planet.
 The local grocery’s food is grown across the country and sometimes world (!), picked super early and sprayed with chemicals to keep it fresh until purchase and then driven or flown across the country to land at your grocery store shelf.
 That’s exhausting.
 Think of all the energy and fuel wasted to make that happen.
 That is also why food is more expensive at the store.

 5. Supporting local farmers.
 Farmer’s work hard and we rely on them at least three times a day.
 Farmer’s markets cut out the middleman and put more profit in the pockets of the farmers.
 Plus, it’s nice to meet the person who grows your food.
 This is one of my favorite parts.
 The last time the kids and I went shopping, we got to meet the farmer who supplied the eggs for that particular market.
 He even brought a few of his baby chickens for kids to pet.
-Xan was in love and promptly asked if we could get some egg laying chicks.
+Xan was in love and promptly asked if we could get some egg-laying chicks.
 I am all about it but getting my husband on board is another story.

 Once you get your produce home, you will need to clean it.
-Not only is your produce usually covered with bacteria, non-organic produce has been sprayed with toxic pesticides.
+Not only is your produce usually covered with bacteria, but non-organic produce has also been sprayed with toxic pesticides.
 You definitely will want to get that off.

 Buy organic when you can.
-For most of us, it is not alway economical to spend more money on organic produce, so using this fruit and veggie cleaner will not only remove the bacteria and little critters but up to 98% of the pesticide residue on the outside of your produce.
+For most of us, it is not always economical to spend more money on organic produce, so using this fruit and veggie cleaner will not only remove the bacteria and little critters but up to 98% of the pesticide residue on the outside of your produce.
 The DIY fruit and veggie cleaner is super easy and you probably have the ingredients in your kitchen!

 DIY fruit & veggie cleaner